jay-joshy/allergyguide/content/topics/hypersensitivity/airway_ent/chronic_rhinosinusitis.md

 - **Consider involving ENT** for endoscopic assessment and consideration of early surgical management
 - **Antibiotics**
   - May consider for acute flares.
 Most common organism is _S. aureus_
-  - **CAUTION**: <span class="hl-yellow">_this is not a routine treatment_</span> and there is poor quality evidence it has benefit <span class="references">4</span> - exercise antibiotic stewardship :).
+  - **CAUTION**: <span class="hl-yellow"><u>_this is not a routine treatment_</u></span> and there is poor quality evidence it has benefit <span class="references">4</span>: exercise antibiotic stewardship :).
 If requiring multiple courses or known resistant bugs => CULTURE first
   - _ExRx: clavulin 875 mg twice daily for 10 d, moxifloxacin 400 mg PO x10 if penicillin allergic_

 {% admonition(type="pearl", icon="pearl", title="PEARLS") %}

 <b>Empiric treatment without imaging/endoscopy?</b>

-While technically imaging or endoscopy is needed to formally diagnose CRS, if the clinical history is otherwise consistent empiric first-line treatments are often trialed for a few months first before those tests (unless you suspect AFRS or CRSwNP).
+While technically imaging or endoscopy is needed to formally diagnose CRS, if the clinical history is otherwise consistent, empiric first-line treatments are often trialed for a few months first before those tests (unless you suspect AFRS or CRSwNP).

 <br>